den-wdi-2/github-collaboration/readme.md

 2. Make very descriptive commit messages!
 The team members who are reading them should be able to tell at a glance what you were working on.

 3. Clearly delineate who's working on what, and keep an updated task list.
 (Trello is great for this!)
 Things will go much more smoothly if team members work on features that don't overlap.
-This is especially important if you're not all working in the physical location.
-It's not uncommon for wires to get crossed!
+This is especially important if you're not all working in the same physical location.
+It's quite common for wires to get crossed!

 4. Don't have multiple team members working on the same feature branch at one time, on different computers.
 If you're pair programming with someone, only use one computer to avoid having differing code on the same branch.

-5. When merge conflicts arise, it's up to the individual contributor to reseolve them.
+5. When merge conflicts arise, it's up to the individual contributor to resolve them.
 But work with your team!
 Follow the steps for [resolving merge conflicts locally](#resolving-merge-conflicts-locally), make sure to delete any merge junk from your code, and then push your cleaned-up branch to GitHub.

 <!--2:45 5 minutes -->